Ikeda, Fukui: Climate

-Ikeda has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
+Ikeda has a Humid climate (Cfa per the Köppen climate classification system) characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Ikeda is 13.0 °C. The average annual rainfall is 2362 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.7 °C, and lowest in January, at around 1.2 °C. Parts of the town are located within the extremely heavy snowfall area of Japan.

 Demographics

 Per Japanese census data, the population of Ikeda has declined by more than half over the past 50 years.

 History

 Ikeda is part of ancient Echizen Province.
 During the Edo period, the area was mostly part of the holdings of Sabae Domain under the Tokugawa shogunate.
 Following the Meiji restoration, and the establishment of the modern municipalities it was organised into part of Imadate District in Fukui Prefecture.
-Ikeda was formed on March 31, 1955 by the merger of the two former villages of Kami-Ikeda and Shimo-Ikeda.
+Ikeda was formed on March 31, 1955, by the merger of the two former villages of Kami-Ikeda and Shimo-Ikeda.